joshuacords/opr/OPR-Riverside-Version.md

 *Example 2: A weapon with AP 4 hit a Def 4 model.
 Defense 4 sets the success at 5+.
 Modifiers are then applied setting the success to 9+.
 Only a natural roll of 6 can succeed.*

+## Rolling Attacks

+## Critical Hit Abilities

+Whenever a roll of 6 is made, it Critically Hits.

+### Furious

+Whenever a model with Furious Critically Hits during its Charge Action, generate 1 bonus hit with that weapon.

+### Rending

+Units taking hits from weapons with Rending get -1 to Regeneration rolls.

+Whenever a Rending weapon Critically Hits, that attack has AP(4). *Note: Bonus hits do not have AP(4).*

+### Blast[X]

+Weapons with Blast ignore cover.
+Multiply each hit by X or by the number of models in the target unit, whichever is less.

 ### Shooty and Shock
 If a player rolls a six while making a ranged attack on a unit that has Shooty and Shock the multiples are not chained and would be better worded as "generates an additional attack" or "generates 2 additional attacks".